kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Well organized css file structure is very important.

-In this project we create few _filename.css files, underscore "_" meaning is that it tells us that a file is not a stand-alone, it is imported in some other css file.
+In this project we create few _filename.css files, underscore "_" tells us that a file is not a 'stand-alone', it is imported in some other css file.

 Here we use styles.css as a destination file for all partial css ("_filename.css") files.